fmorriso/APM-routed/README.md

 <ul>
 <li>

-To avoid `ExpresssionChangedAFterItHasBeenCheckedError` being displayed in the browser console, I adapted what I learned from an [article](https://medium.com/@maximus.koretskyi/everything-you-need-to-know-about-the-expressionchangedafterithasbeencheckederror-error-e3fd9ce7dbb4) by changing direct calls to `messageService.isDisplayed` with the use of a Promise:
+To avoid `ExpressionChangedAfterItHasBeenCheckedError` being displayed in the browser console, I adapted what I learned from an [article](https://medium.com/@maximus.koretskyi/everything-you-need-to-know-about-the-expressionchangedafterithasbeencheckederror-error-e3fd9ce7dbb4) by changing direct calls to `messageService.isDisplayed` with the use of a Promise:
 ```